vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 Under the hood, the Block Proof Cache uses a data structure called the Merkle Mountain Range (MMR).
 This structure is similar to Merkle Trees, with additional properties that make it very suitable for caching block proofs.

-See en example Merkle Mountain Range below.
+See en example Merkle Mountain Range below:

 ![Schema](/images/architecture/mmr.png)